gtzounas/elasticity/README.md

 - The application of an external force deforms the geometry of the examined structure.

-- Used to produce the numerical examples of the article I. Dassios, G. Tzounas, F. Milano, A. Jivkov, "A Discrete Model on Force-Based Elasticity and Plasticity", currently under review at the Journal of Computational and Applied Mathematics, Elsevier.
+- Used to produce the numerical examples of the article I. Dassios, G. Tzounas, F. Milano, A. Jivkov, "A Discrete Model on Force-Based Elasticity and Plasticity", currently under review at the Journal of Computational and Applied Mathematics, Elsevier, which studies a mathematical model that simulates the elastic and plastic behaviour of isotropic materials.